TianpeiLuke/athelas/slipbox/7_thoughts/tabular_dl_vs_gbdt_production_strategy.md

 ## 2. How to augment or replace GBDTs in production

-Instead of “replace trees with DL everywhere”, treat DL as **an additional tool in the model zoo** and choose per-task.
+Instead of "replace trees with DL everywhere", treat DL as **an additional tool in the model zoo** and choose per-task.

 ### 2.1 Segment by data regime